 - Hasn’t had any renovation work done

-It will be the buyer's responsibility to organise a property survey after their offer has been accepted.
+It will be the buyer's responsibility to organise a property survey once they've had their house offer accepted.
 In Scotland, it's the seller's responsibility.

-The homebuyers survey will include a thorough external and internal inspection of the property, presenting the findings in an easy to read report.
-The report will also include include background information on the property and location.
+The HomeBuyers Report will include a thorough external and internal inspection of the property, presenting the findings in an easy to read report.
+The report will also include background information on the property and location.

 The surveyor will inspect all the visible and accessible areas of the property and can also take your specific concerns into consideration, paying particular attention to those worrisome areas - this will then be reflected in their report.

 A surveyor will look at the following during a HomeBuyer Report:

 - Roof structure